-\textbf{Defect Case Analysis.} Despite the strengths exhibited by our ICE-INTERN models on known tasks, they under perform relative to ChatGPT-4 on unseen tasks like FinDC, FINER, and FinST in DOF data types, which have not been fine-tuned.
-This performance gap suggests that a more diverse set of domain-specific tasks is needed for effective fine-tuning.
-Specifically, in FinST tasks, we utilize a sophisticated prompt design that involves generating label sequences directly.
-However, our fine-tuned models consistently struggle to produce outputs in the desired formats.
-Even models like larger-parameter ChatGPT-3.5 and ChatGPT-4, which demonstrate some capability for token labeling in FinER, face difficulties in generating labels and summaries for ECTSUM and EDTSUM in FinST, especially when confronted with longer contextual information.
-Our conclusion aligns with PIXIU, suggesting that for unfamiliar tasks within current FinLLMs, it will be imperative to furnish more extensive domain-specific tasks and instructional data in the future to further enhance performance.
+Despite the strengths exhibited by ICE-INTERN and its variants on known specific tasks, they lags behind GPT-4 in unknown tasks like FinDC, FINER, and FinST within the unfine-tuned DOF data type.
+This performance gap indicates the need for a wider variety of domain-specific financial tasks for effective model fine-tuning.
+Specifically, we employ complex prompt designs involving directly generating label sequences in the FinST task.
+However, our fine-tuned ICE-INTERN models consistently encounter difficulties in producing outputs in the desired formats.
+Even LLMs such as larger-parameter ChatGPT and GPT-4, which demonstrate some capability for token labeling in FinER, encounter challenges in generating labels and summaries for both the ECTSUM and EDTSUM datasets in FinST, especially when dealing with longer financial contextual information.
+Our findings are in line with the conclusions put forth in existing studies~\cite{xie2023pixiu}, suggesting that for unfamiliar financial tasks within current FinLLMs, it will be imperative to provide more extensive domain-specific tasks and instruction data in the future to further enhance model performance.